Kopech, Pollock lead White Sox to 4-0 win over Dodgers – KION546

 Dodgers starter Mitch White, making his eighth career start and 32nd major league appearance, retired his first 12 batters.
 He loaded the bases in the fifth before striking out McGuire and Josh Harrison.

+“(White) kept a good lineup at bay,” Dodgers manager Dave Roberts said.
+“That fifth inning was a lot of stress, and he found a way to get two strikeouts to finish that inning off.
+I just felt that was all we could get out of him.”

-Reynaldo Lopez, Aaron Bummer, Kendall Graveman and Liam Hendricks combined to pitch the final three innings to secure Chicago’s fifth shutout of the season.
+Reynaldo Lopez, Aaron Bummer, Kendall Graveman and Liam Hendriks combined to pitch the final three innings to secure Chicago’s fifth shutout of the season.

 Justin Turner singled in the seventh for his 1,000th hit with the Dodgers.